tari-project/tari/README.md

 **Notes:**

 - Monero mainnet and stagenet wallet addresses can only be used with the corresponding network.
-The `monerod_url` configuration setting (see [MinoTari applications](#minotari-applications)) must also correspond to the chosen network.
+The `monerod_url` configuration setting (see [Minotari applications](#minotari-applications)) must also correspond to the chosen network.
 - For the solo mining configuration, Monero doesn't currently support requesting templates to mine on with the address being a subaddress.
 It is possible to do with the self-select configuration since the template is requested by the miner with the wallet address of the pool.